-ECH 2143 Program Development for Preschoolers / 3 credits (3 lec.)
+ECH 2143 Program Development for Preschoolers

 Prepares students to understand and implement developmentally appropriate learning environments for children from 3 years to school-age.
 Emphasis is given to guidance techniques, nurturing responses, communication skills, and developmentally appropriate materials for cognitive, affective, and physical development of preschoolers.